Willyb15/Data-Science-Python/Week2/more_data_structures.md

 Denver
 ```

-We can see that all of the capitals, the values, in the dictionary, are printed, again in no particular order.
-One thing to know is that there is an analogue to values for keys, `keys()` that explicitly does exactly what we saw above when we just looped through the dictionary.
+We can see that all of the capitals (the values in the dictionary) are printed, again in no particular order.
+One thing to know is that there is an analogue to `values()` for keys, `keys()`.

-This is a very useful feature, but we can get better!
+This is a very useful feature, but it gets even better!
 One of the most useful ways to loop through the contents of a dictionary is by getting each key-value pair together in turn within the loop.
 The `items()` methods does exactly this.
-To use it we will employ the same syntax as we did with `enumerate()`.
+To use it we will employ a similar syntax to what we used with `enumerate()`.

 ```python
 In [1]: states_caps_dict = {'Georgia': 'Atlanta', 'Colorado': 'Denver', 'Indiana': 'Indianapolis'}